-Vetches provide a good break crop for root and some foliar diseases of cereals and canola.
-Vetch can host root-lesion and stem nematode, as well as several root diseases that can affect cereals and other pulse crops (see Table 3).
-Carryover of some soil and stubble-borne diseases can be tested using the PreDicta B DNA-based testing service; the tests relevant to vetches measure soil inoculum levels of Rhizoctonia bare patch (see Figure 1) and stem nematode.
+Vetch provides a good break crop for root and some foliar diseases of cereals and canola.
+It can host root-lesion and stem nematodes as well as several root diseases which can affect cereals and other pulse crops (Table 3).
+Carryover of some soil and stubble-borne diseases can be tested using the PreDicta® B testing service; the tests relevant to vetches measure soil inoculum levels of Rhizoctonia bare patch (see Figure 2) and stem nematode.

-There can be some disease crossover between vetch and faba bean, lentil, field pea, chickpea and lupin (see Table 3).
-Disease crossover can come from adjacent crops, from stubble or from the soil, depending on the disease (see Section 3.5 Carryover diseases).
+Because it is a close relative of other common pulses grown in the southern region, there can be some disease crossover between vetch and these pulses as well as with lupin (see Table 3).
+Disease crossover can come from adjacent crops, from stubble or from the soil, depending on the disease (see Section 3 Paddock preparation).